For science fiction, fantasy, horror, supernatural, and alternate history short fiction, poetry, and comics

 This contest provides a forum for new talent of any age and gives them a chance to learn about the publication process and its requirements.
 The submission requirements are not negotiable, nor should this contest be used as a required class exercise by teachers.
 Teachers, please encourage your students to enter our contest but don’t make it a homework assignment.
-Entries must be science fiction, fantasy, horror, supernatural and alternate history short fiction, poetry and comics.
+Entries must be science fiction, fantasy, horror, supernatural, and alternate history in short fiction, poetry, or comics.

 - The winner of each Youth Division will receive a $50 Amazon.com gift certificate, with a second $50 gift certificate being awarded to the winner’s school.